IsaacCheng9/machine-learning-in-chess/docs/Plans/P1 - Literature Review Plan.md

 - Largest sections are usually preliminary research and design and development
 - Title doesn't have to be a question – may change the wording to read better at a later point if needed.

+## Next Steps
+- Fix citation for chessOpeningStats.
+	- Add 'date accessed' section.
+- Move chess opening stats figure to the bottom of the page (closer to the paragraph where it's mentioned)
+- Focus on adding more to the Preliminary Research section.
+- Complete the Evaluation subsection.
+- Complete the Conclusion section.
+- Complete the Abstract.
+- Consider renaming the project.
+- Complete a full draft of literature review.

 ## 1: Introduction – Background and Aim
 - Focus on motivation and general statements in the introduction
 - Economic importance